Jan Dismas Zelenka: Early life

-Zelenka was born in Louňovice pod Blaníkem, a market town southeast of Prague, in Bohemia.
+Zelenka, baptised Jan Lukáš Zelenka, was born in Louňovice pod Blaníkem in Bohemia, a market town southeast of Prague.
 He was the eldest of eight children born to Marie Magdalena (née Hájek) and Jiří Zelenka.
 The middle name Dismas is probably his confirmation name.
 Zelenka's father Jiří was a schoolmaster and organist in Louňovice, and was likely his first music teacher.
 Nothing more is known with certainty about Zelenka's early years, except that he received his musical training at the Jesuit college Clementinum in Prague and that his instrument was the violone (bass viol).
 His earliest known work is the school drama Via laureta (ZWV 245), composed in 1704, from which only the libretto has been preserved.

 In 1709 in Prague, Zelenka served Baron von Johann Hubert von Hartig before his appointment as a violone player in Dresden's royal orchestra.
 Baron von Hartig was a well-known connoisseur of music and a skilled musician.
 He corresponded with many important Italian composers.
 Baron von Hartig amassed a great music library to which Zelenka would later have access, including notably Antonio Lotti's Missa Sapientiae.
 Zelenka copied this work from Hartig's collection around 1729, and later, in the 1730s, Johann Sebastian Bach acquired a copy of it from Zelenka's library.
 George Frideric Handel's copy of the same Mass might also have been acquired through Zelenka.
 When Johann Hubert died in Prague in 1741, Zelenka dedicated his Litaniae Lauretanae 'Salus infirmorum (ZWV 152) to his old patron.